benroberts999/ampsci/doc/03-Contributing.md

   * Set `MODE=dev` in the `Makefile`.
 * This turns on all the warnings.
 * While these can be very annoying at first, they are all there for a good reason.
-* Code shuold not flag any warnings to be merged into main.
+* Code should not flag any warnings to be merged into main.

 ## General Principles